WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

   Have questions or suggestions?
 Feel free to <a href="mailto:wmt22-metric@googlegroups.com">Contact Us</a>!
 </p>

+> ``❗`` System outputs are already available to score!
+Please download them from [here](https://drive.google.com/file/d/1pxRbFemgkwIJByZI-hojpDuetfCUrcO0/view?usp=sharing).
+We included a README and scripts to help you score the data in the correct format.
+Please adapt these scripts to your metric and send us an email if you have questions.

 ## Metrics Task Important Dates

 |  | Date |